peterdotw/telexgram/README.md

 ## Note about deployed app

-Heroku always puts the server to sleep after 30 minutes of last activity so it can load 1-2 minutes at the first time you visit my app on.
+Heroku always puts the server to sleep after 30 minutes of last activity so it can load 1-2 minutes at the first time You visit my app on.